-Population and Sample of the study
+Population and Sample of the Study

-All female employees of the Ministry of Gender, Children and Social Protection (MoGCSP) were included in the population for this study.
-In this study, by random sampling, all the participants were chosen.
-One hundred and forty-four (144) participants were included and for this study, the sample size determination was based on the categorical data formula as provided by Bartlett, Kotrlik, and Higgins (2001).
+All female employees of the Ministry of Gender, Children, and Social Protection (MoGCSP) were included in the population for this study.
+In this study, a random sampling technique was used to select the participants.
+Out of one hundred and forty-four (144) participants, one hundred and thirty-two (132) were randomly selected.
+The sample size determination was based on the categorical data formula provided by Bartlett, Kotrlik, and Higgins (2001).
 A minimum sample size of 132 was reached by using the Z-value of 1.96 for the 95 percent confidence level.
+Random sampling was used to give participants an equal chance of participating in the study.